WHAT IS THE 21 DAY RACIAL EQUITY AND SOCIAL JUSTICE CHALLENGE?

 REGISTER FOR THE 2021 21-DAY CHALLENGE TODAY

-We are excited to announce the 2021 21-Day Challenge for Racial Equity and Social Justice will launch Monday, March 1st, and run Monday through Friday, ending on March 29th.
+Although the challenge officially ended on March 29th, if you register below, you can still view the archive of challenge content.
 We hope that you will go into this challenge with an open heart and an open mind, ready to be pushed out of your comfort zone.
 We know these discussions can be difficult and can bring up powerful emotions, but your commitment to increasing your awareness is what will help move our community forward.
 Register for the challenge today!

 Challenge yourself to invest in your racial equity and social justice development by joining $21for21.
 Racial equity work is consistently underfunded.
 YWCA Greater Cleveland needs your help to provide high quality programming like the 21-Day Challenge.
 Make a $21 investment in your anti-racist development and encourage 21 other people to take the challenge and match your investment.

 Thank you to everyone who already participated in the 2020 challenge!
-YWCA Cleveland had over 3,500 participants across the country and reached 700 unique ZIP codes.
-We also had 1,000 members in the 21 Day Challenge Facebook Group.
+In 2021, YWCA has had over 18,900 participants across the country and reached 2,600 unique ZIP codes.
+We also have 2,000 members in the 21 Day Challenge Facebook Group.